You may have images of a lizard tail simply coming off in your hand if you grab it.

 I get it and it took me some time to adjust to this idea as well.

-What I can tell you, however, is that it works and it’s the best practice but only when you do it correctly which means grabbing at the base of the tail only.
+What I can tell you, however, is that it works.
+It’s actually the best practice, but only when you do it correctly.
+This means grabbing at the base of the tail only.

-As I stated previously, it’s especially the best practice to hold your chinchilla when you are first getting to know your chinchilla.
+As I stated previously, grabbing your chinchilla by the tail is especially a good idea when you are first getting to know your chinchilla.

 They may jump and climb all over you after some bonding time, but this doesn’t necessarily mean they love to cuddle up on the couch for an afternoon movie.

-They don’t like to feel trapped and they are naturally preyed upon in their natural habitats.
+They don’t like to feel trapped, because they are preyed upon in their natural habitats.

-Trying to get too touchy with them in the form of holding and grabbing, in the beginning, can result in a fur slip or even your chinchilla attempt to bite you (rare but possible).
+Trying to get too touchy with them in the form of holding and grabbing, in the beginning, can result in a fur slip or even your chinchilla attempting to bite you (rare but possible).

 On the flip side, some chinchillas are the complete opposite and you don’t have to use the tail technique to pick them up.